This article was updated on 22/01/2020.

 To help keep track of your account’s compliance, Google has recently launched the Ad Grants Account Review Dashboard which provides you with up-to-date information to help prevent account suspension.

 What happens if you fall short?

-In the event that the minimum click-through rate requirement (assessed bi-monthly), or any other requirements, are not met, your account will be cancelled.
+In the event that the minimum CTR requirement (assessed bi-monthly), or any of the other eleven compliance requirements, are not met, your account will be deactivated.
 You may request that your account be reinstated after you have made changes to bring the account into compliance.

 You also have the option of switching to a more restrictive, completely automated AdWords Express account.
 Although this needs no hands-on management, this also comes with the drawback of having no control over:

 Croud’s top tips for Ad Grant accounts

 Although every organisation is unique, we’ve compiled a few of our top tips from our wealth of experience managing a portfolio of grant accounts…

 - Money, money, money: As you are restricted to a $329USD daily spend, you need to make sure that you are allocating this as effectively as possible, focusing on activity with the highest performance and most relevant messaging.